sheljohn/vhd/README.md

 This is a small library of simple tools for creating and working with virtual hard-drives in Linux.

 Virtual hard-drives (VHDs) are ordinary files that are formatted internally as file-systems.
-They can be attached to a loop-device (`/dev/loopX`), mounted to a folder as a normal file-system using `mount`, and resized _a posteriori_.
+They can be attached to a loop-device (`/dev/loopX`), and mounted to a folder as a normal file-system using `mount`.

 Mounting/unmounting operations require root privileges, so the following tools will prompt you for your password:
 ```